Investing Shouldn't Feel Like a Trip to Vegas

 But what's happening here?
 Put simply, a group of investors got organized and found a few companies whose price they could manipulate if they acted en masse to create a microbubble, if you will.
 Playing the game of price arbitrage is, in this context, both legal and fun, but it is also based largely on speculation about human behavior, not underlying value.
 Wise investors will see it for what it is: a temporary price adjustment based on nonfundamental factors.
 Some people like to keep a small portion of their money in brokerage accounts for exactly this kind of speculative event, but just like you wouldn't take your rent money to Las Vegas, don't put your life savings on the line trying to guess what the herd will do next.
 In other words, play safe.
 If you can't afford to be wrong, don't make the bet.

-Sarah Newcomb does not own shares in any of the securities mentioned above.
+Sarah Newcomb does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.